 Nainita Desai – With a career that spans over twenty years, Nainita has written the scores to hundreds of award winning films, TV documentaries and dramas.
 Most recent projects include the BBC’s Mumbai High and B is for Book documentaries and just last month Nainita, with her writing partner Malcolm Laws, won Best Feature Film Score at the 2016 Music+Sound Awards for The Confessions of Thomas Quick.

 “I couldn’t live without my Spitfire strings, Cinesamples strings and Berlin Strings.
-Cinestrings Solo have been very useful too – I needed a solo violin and having gone through several solo violin libraries, this one absolutely fit the bill in terms of control and authenticity.
+Cinestrings Solo have been very useful too – I needed a solo violin and having gone through several solo violin libraries, this one absolutely fits the bill in terms of control and authenticity.

 I’ve also been using the recent Albion One and for the style of intimate, atmospheric string writing that I am finding more in demand at the moment- the EVO grid 1, EVO grid 2 & EVO grid 3.
 The precision and intimacy is exemplary but they also have an ability to bed in very well amongst other string parts.
-They have an intricate depth that sound so organic and authentic.
+They have an intricate depth that sounds so organic and authentic.
 They are finding their way on a BFI feature film I’m scoring at the moment alongside BBC Documentaries for the Natural History Unit and I’m planning on using them for a C4 feature doc about a Russian Spy conspiracy next year.

 What’s your favourite software/plugin to use for strings?
 Tell us in the comments below…